chuc92man/docker-stacks/datacube-notebook/README.md

 ### Horizontal scaling with Dask

 An experimental integration for [Dask](https://dask.org/) is being worked at.
+To try it out, a *config-dask.yaml* file has to be created.\
+The [config-dask.yaml.example](examples/config-dask.yaml.example) file can be used as a quick-reference guide.

-To try it, simply create a *config-dask.yaml* file using the [config-dask.yaml.example](examples/config-dask.yaml.example) provided.
-At that point, you might want to start the [Dask cluster](https://github.com/helm/charts/tree/master/stable/dask) deployment with:
+Once a *config-dask.yaml* file is put together, the deployment of the [Dask cluster](https://github.com/helm/charts/tree/master/stable/dask) can be started with:

 ```
 RELEASEDASK=dask